 Disinfecting is broadly defined as the act of cleaning something, typically with a chemical, in order to destroy a bacteria.
-Generally speaking, consumers see disinfecting as simply a process designed and implemented to clean surfaces.
-With the current outbreak of COVID-19 the general public is urged to protect themselves from both an airborne and surface contamination.
-Therefore, the only way to do so is by implementing an environmental disinfecting protocol that addresses both the air and surfaces of any given space.
+Generally speaking, consumers see disinfecting as a process designed and implemented to clean surfaces.
+With the current outbreak of COVID-19, the general public is urged to protect themselves from both airborne and surface contaminants.
+Therefore, the only way to do so is by implementing an Environmental Disinfecting Protocol that addresses both the Air and Surfaces of any given space.

-There are many ways to do this.
-These disinfecting protocols are primarily utilized within the scientific community and healthcare industry.
-In most instances, they utilize a combination of technologies available in order to arrive at the highest effectiveness, otherwise referred to as an efficacy rate.
+These disinfecting protocols are primarily utilized within the scientific community and the healthcare industry.
+In most instances, they utilize a combination of technologies available in order to arrive at the highest efficacy rate.

-An efficacy rate is the effectiveness any protocol can achieve within a controlled laboratory environment.
+An efficacy rate is an effectiveness any protocol can achieve within a controlled laboratory environment.
 Efficacy rates are communicated as a percentage.
-You often see them on the front labels of many of the cleaning supplies you use daily.
-An example of this type of listing would be the numbers 99.9% effectiveness.
-What this is communicating is that the intervention or disinfectant has been proven to kill off a specific bacteria.
-The scientific community identifies each ‘9’ in a efficacy achievement as a ‘log number.
+The scientific community identifies each ‘9’ in an efficacy achievement as a ‘log number.
 Therefore, a product or intervention that claims a 99.% effectiveness is actually a 3-log efficacy against a specific individual or group of test bacteria.
 Just to provide perspective, the highest efficacy recorded is 6-log or 99.99995%.

 Hospitality Bio Cleaners mechanical environmental disinfecting system, BIO360+, utilizes 3 cleaning machines which on their own have lab verified efficacy reports.
 In 2020, Hospitality Bio Cleaners commissioned Arizona State University’s Department of Environmental Microbiology to measure and validate the BIO360+ disinfecting system and provide its own efficacy rating.
 The efficacy validation includes